javascript-tutorial/en.javascript.info/8-web-components/2-custom-elements/article.md

 In the current implementation of `<time-formatted>`, after the element is rendered, further attribute changes don't have any effect.
 That's strange for an HTML element.
 Usually, when we change an attribute, like `a.href`, we expect the change to be immediately visible.
 So let's fix this.

 We can observe attributes by providing their list in `observedAttributes()` static getter.
 For such attributes, `attributeChangedCallback` is called when they are modified.
-It doesn't trigger for an attribute for performance reasons.
+It doesn't trigger for other, unlisted attributes (that's for performance reasons).

 Here's a new `<time-formatted>`, that auto-updates when attributes change: